RoboStack/ros-noetic/README.md

 ```
 First, make sure that the package is installed; in the example case it would be `mamba install ros-noetic-std-msgs`.
 You can use `rosdep` to install dependencies.
 Second, make sure that your `CMAKE_PREFIX_PATH` points to your `robostackenv`, in the example case you could achieve this by `export CMAKE_PREFIX_PATH=/Users/me/miniconda3/envs/robostackenv/`.
 This might happen if `CMAKE_PREFIX_PATH` is not empty when you activate your `robostackenv`.

+#### Can I use RoboStack in a non-conda virtual environment?
+RoboStack is based on conda-forge and will not work without conda.
+However, check out [rospypi](https://github.com/rospypi/simple) which can run in a pure Python virtualenv. rospypi supports tf2 and other binary packages.

 ## Contributing
 This project is in early stages and we are looking for contributors to help it grow.
 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for ways to contribute.